 We gather at 9:00 & 11:00 am on Sundays in Pasadena.
 We worship in a classic Pasadena Chapel with stained glass and pews.
 However, our gatherings are casual and you are welcome to come dressed however you feel comfortable.

-Childcare (infant – pre Kindergarten) and a Children’s message (Kindergarten – 3rd grade) is provided during the service, but you are also more than welcome to keep your children with you.
+Childcare (infant – pre Kindergarten) and a Children’s message (Kindergarten – 5thg grade) is provided during the service, but you are also more than welcome to keep your children with you.
 Free parking is available in the lot behind the chapel or the lot across the street.
-Sermons are available to download or stream as podcasts on iTunes.
+Sermons are available to listen to online, download or stream as podcasts on iTunes.

 Our Sunday gathering can be expressed in four movements, which come together to create one seamless tapestry of worship.
 Our desire is to create an environment where we can both worship our Lord with reverence and freedom, and also receive His blessing through the various means of grace that He has provided for us, all through the power of the Holy Spirit.